opc-proxy/docs/source/connectors.rst

 The value of the write request need to be serialized always to a ``string``, the OPC-Proxy knows what is the right type and will take care of the conversion.
-In case of conversion error or OPC-server error it will return an error message in the response.
+In case of conversion error or OPC-server error it will return an error message (error message still in preparation see `issue #1 <https://github.com/opc-proxy/GrpcConnector/issues/1>`_)in the response and the ``isError`` boolean will be true.
+A successful write request will have a ``isError = false``.

-Example of usage repository
+HTTP Client Example
-""""""""""""""""""""""""""""
+"""""""""""""""""""
-An example client with NodeJs is provided in this `repository <https://github.com/opc-proxy/OPC-Node-Client-Examples/tree/master/Examples/gRPC>`_
+An example client based on NodeJs is provided in this `repository <https://github.com/opc-proxy/OPC-Node-Client-Examples/tree/master/Examples/gRPC>`_
 Follow the instruction reported there.

 First run the OPC-Proxy configured with a gRPC endpont, this example assumes an OPC-Proxy running on ``port:5051``,